sagemath/sage/src/doc/en/developer/doctesting.rst

 (``Variable ... referenced here was set only in doctest marked '# optional - FEATURE'``), the doctest fixer automatically adds the missing ``# optional`` annotations.

+Sometimes code changes can make existing ``# optional - FEATURE`` annotations unnecessary.
+In an installation or virtual environment where FEATURE is not available, you can invoke the doctest fixer with the option ``--probe FEATURE``.
+Then it will run examples marked ``# optional - FEATURE`` silently, and if the example turns out to work anyway, the annotation is automatically removed.

+To have the doctest fixer take care of the ``# optional`` annotations, but not change the expected results of examples, use the option ``--only-tags``.
+This mode is suitable for unattended runs on many files.

 Use in virtual environments
 ---------------------------